thaddeusdiamond/CIPs/CIP-0071/README.md

 - Creating "super-votes" based on an NFT serial number (e.g., rare NFTs in the 9,000-10,000 serial range get 2x votes)

 > **Warning**
-> This specification is not intended for for governance against fungible tokens that cannot be labeled individually.
+> This specification is not intended for governance against fungible tokens that cannot be labeled individually.

 ## Specification